“Is Being ‘Too Busy’ a Valid Reason to End a Relationship?”

 Meeting him happened to coincide with him receiving a job offer for his dream job that he had been gunning after for the last few years.
 He started the job officially a few weeks after we met.
 The job was a big career change into something he had little experience with.
 It’s also a job that is generally a higher hour, higher stress job than the job he was at when I met him.
 Additionally, he is taking a full load of graduate courses to finish his graduate degree.

-Then he called me one day after an especially rough week of work (working till 9 or 10 pm) and school.
-He told me that he was really sorry, but he was overwhelmed and felt like he just needed to focus on work for the next few weeks.
+Despite all of that, he was still making a big effort to see me frequently and seemed excited about me.
+Then he called me one day after an especially rough week of work and school and told me that he was really sorry, but he was overwhelmed and felt like he just needed to focus on work for the next few weeks.
 He said I was great and, if he was at his old job, he would definitely want to date me.
 I asked if I would ever see him again, and his response was that, at least for the next few weeks, he had to say no. There was no commitment from him that I would ever hear from him again.

 I’m having a hard time wrapping my head around the emotional whiplash that I experienced with this seemingly out-of-the-blue end of things.
 I guess my question is: is being too busy to date ever a valid reason to end a relationship?
 Or is it always code for someone not being that interested?